okeeffed/demo-turborepo/README.md

 This is an official Yarn v1 starter turborepo.

+This has been updated to also test out Kodiak and deployments for GitHub packages.

 ## What's inside?

 This turborepo uses [Yarn](https://classic.yarnpkg.com/lang/en/) as a package manager.
 It includes the following packages/apps: